 Each year the Faculty admits 130 students who have met the prerequisite requirements (one year minimum) into the BSc in Pharmacy program and currently has close to 60 graduate students.
 There are about 40 teaching and research faculty members.
-Our students excel nationally and have received the Burbidge Award for the highest combined score on the national Pharmacy Examining Board of Canada exam in 2005, 2009, and 2010.
+Our student excel nationally and have established a reputation of achieving and being rewarded for excellence.

-Plans are in place for a new Doctor of Pharmacy (PharmD) program.
-This program includes didactic and advanced experiential education that can only take place after the completion of the BSc (Pharmacy) program.
+The post-professional Doctor of Pharmacy program is now available at the University of Alberta.
+This program includes one term of didactic coursework followed by advanced experiential education that can only take place after the completion of a BSc (Pharmacy) program.
 Students in the PharmD program have 1-2 years to complete the degree's requirements.
 Licensure for the practice of pharmacy will not depend on a Doctor of Pharmacy but it will help graduates to: